tlevine/www.thomaslevine.com/content/!/real-world-algorithms/index.md

 consider that Euclidean physical length is not the only distance measure.)
 As you form clusters, consider talking about why you chose to sit in the same part of the park.

+## Clock synchronization
+Two unsynchronized large clocks, each with a second hand, are placed far apart from each other in a busy, public area.
+As a group, synchronize the clocks without absolute-time--pieces (Stopwatches are okay.) and with no inter-human communication beyond quiet speech (no yelling or visual messaging).

+If you want to be more intense, disallow any non-human timepiece; relative time must be measured by a person.

 ## Dining philosophers
 Meet at an Italian restaurant and sit down at a table.
 Everyone orders